Turn your Galaxy1 into a wallet

 Please check your banks policies for transacting in foreign countries.

-- In which countries will Samsung Pay be available?
+- In which regions will Samsung Pay be available?

-Samsung Pay is currently available in South Korea, United States, China, Spain, Australia, Singapore, Puerto Rico, Brazil, Russia, Canada, Thailand, Malaysia, India, Sweden, United Arab Emirates, United Kingdom, Switzerland, Taiwan, Hong Kong, Vietnam, Belarus, Mexico, Italy and South Africa.
+Samsung Pay is currently available in South Korea, United States, China, Spain, Australia, Singapore, Puerto Rico, Brazil, Russia, Canada, Thailand, Malaysia, India, Sweden, United Arab Emirates, United Kingdom, Switzerland, Chinese Taiwan, Chinese Hong Kong, Vietnam, Belarus, Mexico, Italy and South Africa.

 - Where can I use Samsung Pay?

 Samsung Pay devices with MST and NFC can be used almost anywhere.
 With our propriety Magnetic Secure Transmission (MST) technology a merchant that does not have a contactless payment terminal can still accept Samsung Pay.
 Merchants can at their sole discretionary choose to accept or decline a Samsung Pay transaction.
 All Samsung wearables are NFC only and therefore can only pay on contactless terminals.